4 Lesser Known Action Flicks that Kick Unparalleled Ass

-- Destroyer
+1. Destroyer

-- Emily the Criminal
+1. Emily the Criminal

-The acting is superbly dynamic, powerful.
-Plaza’s skill at embodying a role and finding its emotional core time-and-time-again is absolutely mind-boggling.
+The acting is superbly dynamic; powerful.
+Plaza’s skill at embodying a role and finding its emotional core time and time again is absolutely mind-boggling.
 She carries the picture with her naturalistic and complex take on the protagonist, Emily, a character with flaws running miles deep.
-Indie & micro-budget pictures appear to be her creative bread & butter: although she rarely disappoints in any feature no matter the size or scope.
-Rossi’s haunted charisma in the role of Yousef is also put to good use – as a warning to those considering crime as an occupation.
-His downtrodden portrayal screams regret; the character’s guilty conscience personified on-screen.
-Rossi gives the opposite of a gregarious turn as a con artist, much less Paul Newman in ‘The Sting’ and more Frank Abignale in the somber parts of ‘Catch Me if You Can’.
-‘Emily the Criminal’ is gripping, thoughtful, intriguing from the get-go and has a solid through-line right to the last scene: an ingenious little epilogue that relies on well formulated plot symmetry.
-Who doesn’t love a story that comes full circle?
+Indie & micro-budget pictures appear to be her creative bread & butter although she rarely disappoints in any feature, no matter the size or scope.
+Rossi’s haunted charisma in the role of Yousef is also put to good use – his story a warning to those considering crime as an occupation.
+His downtrodden portrayal screams regret, in effect the character’s guilty conscience personified onscreen.
+Rossi’s performance seems the opposite of a gregarious turn as a con artist much less Paul Newman in ‘The Sting’ – and more Frank Abagnale in the somber parts of ‘Catch Me if You Can’.

-- From Dusk Till Dawn 2: Texas Blood Money
+1. From Dusk Till Dawn 2: Texas Blood Money

 Is it as good as the original, a blood-sucking vampire horror disguised as a crime thriller – directed by Rodriguez & written by Tarantino?